MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 </div>

-For a two-sided test, take the single tail (in this case, 0.131) and double it to get the p-value: 0.262.
+For a two-sided test, since the null distribution is symmetric, take the single tail (in this case, 0.131) and double it to get the p-value: 0.262.
-Since this p-value is larger than 0.05, we do not reject the null hypothesis.
-That is, we do not find statistically significant evidence that the blood thinner has any influence on survival of patients who undergo CPR prior to arriving at the hospital.
+With this large p-value, we do not find statistically significant evidence that the blood thinner has any influence on survival of patients who undergo CPR prior to arriving at the hospital.

 <!--%Once again, we can discuss the causal conclusion since this is an experiment.
 -->